-The principal accounting policies adopted in the preparation of these financial statements are set out below.
+The material accounting policies adopted in the preparation of these financial statements are set out below.
+These policies have been consistently applied to all years presented in these financial statements unless otherwise stated.

 Going concern basis

 The financial statements of the Company have been prepared on a going concern basis.